pd-l2ork/pd-l2ork/README.md

    `make install` to install the software, and `make uninstall` to remove it again.

+5. If you plan on using the wiimote connectivity of pd-l2ork, make sure to reboot
+   your machine before attempting to connect a wiimote, so that pd-l2ork's udev rules can take effect.

 #### OSX 64-bit using Homebrew

 Time to build: *50 minutes to 1.5 hours*